Addiction Proof Your Peace

 Â

-You wake up every morning with the same two questions spinning in your head: "How do I get him sober?" and "Should I stay or should I go?"
+You're constantly wrestling with the same two questions: "How do I get him sober?" and "Should I stay or should I go?" - and no matter how much thinking & renegotiating you do - nothing works.

 Our goal is simple: getting you from spending 90% of your mental airtime on his addiction to just 30%-Â and filling that freed-up space with actually living your life.

-This is not a 30-day challenge to “feel calmer.”
-It’s your first 30 days of restoring emotional safety after addiction has eroded it.
+This is not a 21 day challenge to “feel calmer.”
+It’s your first 21 days of restoring emotional safety after addiction has eroded it.
 Before we can rebuild trust in the relationship, we have to rebuild emotional safety within you.
 Addiction Proof Your Peace is where that begins.

 You’ve been waiting for his stability before you can feel stable.
 That waiting ends now.